 Here is where my prayer might seem silly..hehehe!
 But I think it’s fun!
-I love how God used David’s learned talent of a sling shot to overcome a skilled giant!
-This is perfect because Brian is not a skilled giant…well kinda of in my eyes ;).
-More like he is relentless in discipline and work ethic.
+I love how God used David’s learned talent of a sling shot to overcome a giant!
+This fits perfectly with Brian’s relentless discipline and work ethic.
 He practiced his skill and always tried to get better.
 Ok and I know that technically the other team is not trying to kill him, but sometimes it can feel like life or death out there.
 Ask any athlete and I’m sure they would agree!
 So yes I pray that God uses Brian’s arm and a ball to defeat his opponent.
-It took Brian a long to understand that his dream of playing professional baseball didn’t have to be a selfish dream that God couldn’t use.
+It took Brian a long time to understand that his dream of playing professional baseball didn’t have to be a selfish dream that God couldn’t use.
 Once he realized that dream was planted in his heart from God to serve a purpose it was a total game changer for him.
 He was no longer pitching for himself or the approval of others.
 The game got fun again!
 So this prayer is big to me.
 Nothing cooler than God using your passion for do His will!

 But there is more to why I find this story in Bible so relatable to my prayer.
 When you have the time read 1 Samuel 17.
 You will read the story of David defeating Goliath.
 You find that David first dressed himself in armor, a helmet, and a sword like all the other soldiers.
 Then he realizes he can not go out like that because he wasn’t use to it.
 He wanted to use the skills he had already mastered.
 This is huge for a ballplayer as well.
 It’s so important that they find what their strength is and be the best they can at it instead of trying to be like someone else.
 I love how confident David was in himself and knowing the protection that God would give him.
 It’s as if David knew with his whole heart what his purpose was.
 Knowing that removes the fear!